mhansen/jekyll-blog/_posts/2010-12-20-fish-sucks.markdown

 *Every* shell should have parenthesis matching.

-The shell is one of the places where you'll spend most of your time as a coder, and it's about fucking time it had the usability we've come to expect of our other software.
+The shell is one of the places where you'll spend most of your time as a coder, and it's about time it had the usability we've come to expect of our other software.

 ### Intelligent Defaults